United States military buildup in the Caribbean during Operation Southern Spear: Initial deployment and airstrikes

-The Iwo Jima, Fort Lauderdale, and San Antonio of the Iwo Jima Amphibious Ready Group left Norfolk, Virginia on 14 August, with more than 4,000 personnel, including the 22nd Marine Expeditionary Unit, with 2,200 Marines.
+The Iwo Jima, Fort Lauderdale, and San Antonio of the Iwo Jima Amphibious Ready Group left Norfolk, Virginia, on 14 August, with more than 4,000 personnel, including the 22nd Marine Expeditionary Unit, with 2,200 Marines.
 (Note: Reuters, "about 4,000 sailors and Marines"; Navy Times/Associated Press, "more than 4,000 sailors and Marines"; The New York Times, "The Iwo Jima Amphibious Ready Group—including the U.S.S.
 San Antonio, the U.S.S.
 Iwo Jima and the U.S.S.
 Fort Lauderdale, carrying 4,500 sailors—was steaming near Puerto Rico on Friday, Defense Department officials said.
 So was the 22nd Marine Expeditionary Unit, with 2,200 Marines"; The Guardian, "... involves the Iwo Jima amphibious ready group—including the USS San Antonio, the USS Iwo Jima and the USS Fort Lauderdale carrying 4,500 sailors—and the 22nd Marine Expeditionary Unit, with 2,200 marines";Task and Purpose, "... includes about 1,900 sailors with the Iwo Jima Amphibious Ready Group—which consists of assault ship USS Iwo Jima, the amphibious transport docks USS San Antonio and USS Fort Lauderdale — and another 2,200 Marines with the 22nd Marine Expeditionary Unit, who are embarked on the three ships.")
 According to the US Naval Institute this marked "the first time a US-based Amphibious Ready Group with embarked Marines has deployed since December."
 Historian Alan McPherson stated that the naval buildup is the largest in the region since 1965.

-During a surprise trip on 8 September to Puerto Rico with US Joint Chiefs of Staff, Dan Caine, Defense Secretary Pete Hegseth told sailors and Marines assigned to the area: "What you're doing right now – it's not training ...
+During a surprise trip on 8 September to Puerto Rico with Joint Chiefs of Staff Chairman Dan Caine, Defense Secretary Pete Hegseth told sailors and Marines assigned to the area: "What you're doing right now – it's not training ...
 This is the real-world exercise on behalf of the vital national interests of the United States of America to end the poisoning of the American people."